zuplo/docs/docs/articles/non-standard-ports.md

 ## Making a Request to a Non-Supported Port

-Making requests to non-standard ports can be done using the built in handlers or `fetch` api.
-Simply set the url to use the port, for example `http://example.com:8080`.
+Making requests to non-standard ports can be done using the built in handlers or `fetch` API.
+Simply set the URL to use the port, for example `http://example.com:8080`.

 ```ts